FaizAlam4/TinyTalesProject/README.md

 ### Hosted Online on Github pages : https://faizalam4.github.io/TinyTalesProject/

-Components:
+### Components:

 #Homs : Home component containing all important details and histogram too

 #Footer,#Contact, #Detail : Not much used just to make it complete and I used Router links to make it navigatable

-Website is fully responsive !
+**Website is fully responsive !
-Use of reacthooks are there
+Use of reacthooks are there**

-React-csv module was used to download csv from the table I created using js map()
+React-**csv module was used to download csv** from the table I created using js map()

-basic concepts and functions of js are used  like:
+*basic concepts and functions of js are used  like:*

-1.Object.entries() : to convert object into array
+*1.Object.entries() : to convert object into array*

-2.Object.fromEntries() : to convert back array into js object/dictionary
+*2.Object.fromEntries() : to convert back array into js object/dictionary*

-3.slice function to pick initial 20 elements
+*3.slice function to pick initial 20 elements*

-4.sort method to sort data in decreasing order so that I can get highest frequency first
+*4.sort method to sort data in decreasing order so that I can get highest frequency first*

 Histogram is used as separate component and hook value is transferred to it with the help of props